IgorBelyi/graphql-spec/spec/Section 4 -- Introspection.md

 - `name` must return a String.
 - `description` may return a String or {null}.
 - `inputFields` must return the set of input fields as a list of `__InputValue`.
+- `directiveAnnotations` must return the set of exposed directives annotating this input object declaration as a list of `__DirectiveUse`.
 - All other fields must return {null}.

 **List**